kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Ultimate_Integration_ALL_MODULES_1-9.md

     FORMAT(AVG(e.BaseSalary) / 2080.0, 'C2') AS AvgHourlySalary,  -- Assuming 2080 work hours/year
     CAST(AVG(e.BaseSalary) / 1000.0 AS DECIMAL(10,1)) AS AvgSalaryInThousands

-FROM Employees
+FROM Employees e
+    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-WHERE BaseSalary > 0 AND BaseSalary IS NOT NULL
+WHERE e.BaseSalary > 0 AND e.BaseSalary IS NOT NULL
 GROUP BY d.DepartmentName
 HAVING COUNT(*) >= 2  -- Only departments with multiple employees ORDER BY AVG(e.BaseSalary) DESC;